mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

 Storyboard View and Modes
 -------------------------

-The View and Mode options are available in storyboard docker in the :ref:`Arrange menu <storyboard_arrange_menu>`.
+The View and Mode options for the Storyboard Docker are available via the :ref:`Arrange menu <storyboard_arrange_menu>`.
-These options allow you to arrange the scenes in the storyboard.
+These options allow the user to change the visual arrangement or elements of the scenes.

 View
-    These options allow you to choose which parts of the scene to show in the docker.
+    Options that filter which parts of the scene to show within the Storyboard Docker.

-    * Thumbnail Only : Only the thumbnail part of the scene is visible.
+    * Thumbnail Only : Show only the thumbnail portion of a scene.

         .. image:: /images/dockers/Storyboard_thumbnailonly_view.png

-    * Comments Only : Only the comments part of the scene is visible.
+    * Comments Only : Show only the comments section of a scene.

         .. image:: /images/dockers/Storyboard_commentonly_view.png

-    * All : The whole scene is visible.
+    * All : Show all elements of a scene.

         .. image:: /images/dockers/Storyboard_grid_mode.png

 Mode
-    These options allow you to choose the orientation of the scenes in the docker.
+    Allows the user to change the visual arrangement of scenes within the Storyboard Docker.

     * Row : Scenes are arranged in a row-wise fashion.
-The scene's orientation is horizontal in this mode.
-That means comments are on the sides of thumbnails rather than below.
+The scene's comments are on the right side of the thumbnail.

         .. image:: /images/dockers/Storyboard_row_mode.png

     * Column : Scenes are arranged in column-wise fashion.
-The scene's orientation is vertical.
+The scene's comments are below the thumbnail.

         .. image:: /images/dockers/Storyboard_column_mode.png